What is Addison's disease?

 Autoimmune Addison's disease

-About 7 in 10 cases are due to an autoimmune disease.
-The immune system normally makes antibodies to attack bacteria, viruses, and other germs.
-In autoimmune diseases, the immune system makes antibodies against part or parts of the body.
+In Western Europe, more than 8 in 10 cases are due to an autoimmune disease.
+The immune system normally makes proteins called antibodies, which are sent into the bloodstream to attack bacteria, viruses, and other germs.
+In autoimmune diseases, the immune system makes antibodies against part or parts of your own body.
 In autoimmune Addison's disease, you make antibodies which attach to cells in the adrenal cortex.
 These destroy the cells which make cortisol and aldosterone.
-The adrenal medulla is not affected (so you still make adrenaline and noradrenaline).
+The adrenal medulla is not affected, so you still make adrenaline (epinephrine) and noradrenaline (norepinephrine).
 It is thought that something triggers the immune system to make these antibodies.
 The trigger is not known.

-- Other infections which can sometimes affect both adrenals.
+- Other infections which can sometimes affect both adrenals (for example, meningitis, HIV).

 - Cancers of other parts of the body, which can spread and destroy the adrenals.

-- Rare hereditary conditions, eg adrenoleukodystrophy (ALD) and adrenomyeloneuropathy(AMN).
+- Rare hereditary conditions - for example, adrenoleukodystrophy (ALD) and congenital adrenal hyperplasia (CAH).

 Secondary causes of a low cortisol level